Sticker shock: Trump taking aim at ‘surprise medical bills’

-WASHINGTON — President Donald Trump will begin a push Thursday to fight health care sticker shock by limiting “surprise medical bills,” the unexpected charges faced by insured patients when a member of a health care team that treated them is considered an out-of-network provider.
+WASHINGTON — President Donald Trump will begin a push Thursday to fight health care sticker shock by limiting “surprise medical bills,” the unexpected charges faced by insured patients when a member of a health care team that treated them is not in their insurer’s network.

 Senior administration officials told The Associated Press the Republican president will outline principles he can support as part of legislation to limit such billing practices.
-Republican and Democratic lawmakers have been trying to make progress on the topic for months, and White House support could improve chances that something gets done.
+Republican and Democratic lawmakers have been trying to make progress on the topic for months, and White House support improves chances that something will get done.

 Patients being treated for medical emergencies often are in no position to check into whether their insurers have contracted with their surgeons or anesthesiologists to provide medical care.
 Trump wants to make it clear that patients who receive emergency care should not be hit with charges that exceed the amount paid to in-network providers.